Access to groundwater

 A number of management areas have been established throughout Queensland to protect underground water resources.
 These include groundwater management areas and subartesian management areas.

 Within these areas, you will generally need a water licence to take groundwater.
-You may also need an authorisation to construct works.
+You may also need an authorisation to construct a water bore or other works.

 The rules are explained on the relevant water plan page and the details can be found in the water plan that applies to your area.

 Some activities don't require an authorisation, including some to help you prepare or recover from a flood, cyclone or other emergency.
 Check with your local business centre to confirm requirements.